Artemisia Gentileschi: Naples and the English period (1630–1654)

 On 18 March 1634, the traveller Bullen Reymes recorded in his diary visiting Gentileschi and her daughter, Palmira ('who also paints'), with a group of fellow-Englishmen.
 She had relations with many renowned artists, among them Stanzione, with whom, Bernardo de' Dominici reports, she started an artistic collaboration based on a real friendship and artistic similarities.
 Gentileschi's work influenced Stanzione's use of colours, as seen in his Assumption of the Virgin, c.
 1630.
 De' Dominici states that "Stanzione learned how to compose an istoria from Domenichino, but learned his coloring from Artemisia".

 In Naples, Gentileschi started working on paintings in a cathedral for the first time.
 They are dedicated to San Gennaro nell'anfiteatro di Pozzuoli (Saint Januarius in the amphitheater of Pozzuoli) in Pozzuoli.
 During her first Neapolitan period she painted the Birth of Saint John the Baptist now in the Prado in Madrid, and Corisca e il satiro (Corisca and the Satyr), today in a private collection.
 In these paintings, Gentileschi again demonstrates her ability to adapt to the novelties of the period and to handle different subjects, instead of the usual Judith, Susanna, Bathsheba, and Penitent Magdalenes, for which she already was known.

-Many of these paintings were collaborations; Bathsheba, for instance, was attributed to Gentileschi, Codazzi, and Gargiulo.
+From the mid-1630s through the 1650s, Gentileschi ran a productive workshop in Naples, managing assistants on large-scale narrative commissions.
+Paintings such as Bathsheba at Her Bath and Israelites Celebrating the Return of David are understood to have been produced within this collaborative workshop context.
+While Gentileschi focused on principal figures and dramatic gestures that preserved her distinctive style, assistants contributed to secondary elements such as architecture, landscape, and textiles.
+This division of labor reflects Gentileschi's role as both an artist and a workshop director responding to sustained demand in Naples.
+She collaborated with the artist Onofrio Palumbo, who acted as a foreman or business inspector.
+As a result, the attribution of some works from this period remains debated, with certain paintings understood as collaborative productions rather than the work of a single hand.

 In 1638, Gentileschi joined her father in London at the court of Charles I of England, where Orazio had become court painter and received the important job of decorating a ceiling allegory of Triumph of Peace and the Arts in the Queen's House, Greenwich built for Queen Henrietta Maria.
 Father and daughter were working together once again, although helping her father probably was not her only reason for travelling to London: Charles I had invited her to his court.
 Charles I was an enthusiastic collector, willing to incur criticism for his spending on art.
 The fame of Gentileschi probably intrigued him, and it is not a coincidence that his collection included a painting of great suggestion, the Self-Portrait as the Allegory of Painting (which is the lead image of this article).